Rev. Proc. 2021-36, 2021-35 I.R.B. 357 (Aug. 30, 2021)

-The IRS has announced 2021 indexing adjustments for some crucial percentages under the Affordable Care Act (ACA).
-The required contribution percentage used to determine whether employer-sponsored health coverage is “affordable” for purposes of employer shared responsibility under Code § 4980H has increased from the 9.5% baseline to 9.83% for 2021.
-(This is an increase from 9.78% for 2020; see our Checkpoint article.)
+The IRS has announced 2022 indexing adjustments for some crucial percentages under the Affordable Care Act (ACA).
+The required contribution percentage used to determine whether employer-sponsored health coverage is “affordable” for purposes of employer shared responsibility under Code § 4980H is adjusted from the 9.5% baseline to 9.61% for plan years beginning in 2022.
+(This is a decrease from 9.83% for 2021; see our Checkpoint article.)
 The existing ACA premium tax credit was expanded by the American Rescue Plan Act of 2021 (ARPA) for taxable years 2021 and 2022 (see our Checkpoint article).
-The adjusted percentage for 2022 (i.e., the percentage of household income that individuals eligible for premium tax credits must contribute toward the cost of Exchange coverage have increased from both the baseline and the 2020 percentages.
-The percentages vary across household income bands; for 2021, the adjusted percentages range from 2.07% to 9.83%.
+The adjusted percentage for 2022 (i.e., the percentage of household income that recipients of the tax credit must pay for Exchange coverage) is the same as for 2021, and ranges from zero to 8.5%.

 EBIA Comment: Failure to offer affordable, minimum value coverage to full-time employees may result in employer shared responsibility penalties, so the adjustments to the affordability percentage will be of interest to applicable large employers and their advisors.
-Unlike many indexed amounts, these adjustments require consideration of two independent variables: the growth rate of health insurance premiums relative to growth in the consumer price index.
-Therefore, the percentages do not necessarily increase every year, and applicable large employers need to wait for the IRS announcement to confirm each year’s percentage.
-Relatedly, the Code § 4980H penalty amounts are also indexed, but the indexed amounts have not yet been released for 2021.
+As for the premium tax credit, it had been limited to taxpayers with household income between 100% and 400% of the federal poverty line (FPL) who purchase insurance through an Exchange.
+However, for 2021 and 2022, ARPA eliminated the upper income limit for eligibility and increased the amount of the premium tax credit by decreasing, in all income bands, the percentage of household income that individuals must contribute for Exchange coverage.
 For more information, see EBIA’s Health Care Reform manual at Sections XXI.B.4 (“Exchange Eligibility Determinations”), XXI.G (“Premium Tax Credits”) and XXVIII.E (“Assessable Payment (Penalty Tax) When Inadequate Coverage Offered to Full-Time Employees and Dependents (the ‘Subsection (b) Penalty’)”).
 You may also be interested in our upcoming webinar, “Group Health Plans Quarterly Update: Q3 2021” (live on 9/29/2021).

 Contributing Editors: EBIA Staff.